 If your humidifier is still aggravating your sinuses and throat even though you are cleaning it thoroughly and regularly, it's time to stop using tap water and switch to distilled water.
 Tap water contains minerals and contaminants that encourage bacteria growth.
 These minerals are especially prevalent if you have hard water; it's these minerals that cause the white dust that's left behind in the tank and on the evaporative wick after the water evaporates away.

 Distilled water is produced by an evaporation process that captures only the water molecules and leaves behind the mineral deposits.
 Combined with regular cleaning of the humidifier, tank, and evaporative wick, using distilled water should eliminate any health problems you experience from using a portable humidifier.

 Consider a New Humidifier

 Over time, there can be such a build-up of mineral deposits that a portable humidifier can no longer work efficiently.
 When this happens, it's time to buy a new humidifier.
 Where there is a noticeable build-up of mineral deposits, a build-up of bacterial is almost certainly present, as well.

 Now is the time to switch to an antimicrobial humidifier.
 These units are able to purify stored water, so they produce a cleaner and healthier mist.
 To keep your machine in tip-top-shade, follow instructions for cleaning.
 Consult consumer advocacy sources, such as Consumer Reports, for advice on the best portable humidifiers.

-If your main HVAC system has a built-in humidifier feature, its components need to be cleaned and maintained regularly, just as with a portable humidifier.
+If your main forced-air HVAC system has a built-in humidifier feature, its components need to be cleaned and maintained regularly, just as with a portable humidifier.
 Whole-house units can be even more prone to health problems than portable units.
 Consult the instructions for your furnace/air conditioner system for directions on how to clean and maintain a whole-house humidifier unit.